FyzeX/odin-recipes/README.md

 # Odin-recipes

-**_ A solution to the foundations-recipes lesson of the odin project.Using the basic html and css. _**
+*** A solution to the foundations-recipes lesson of the odin project.
+Using the basic html and css. ***